-We continue to work hard to develop sustainable business models that will help improve access to our products for the people who need them most.
-Our partnerships with governments, international organizations and nongovernmental development organizations help support and implement programs that improve access and promote capacity-building.
+Beyond our research, we continue to work hard to develop sustainable business models that will help improve access to our products for the people who need them most.
+Our partnerships with governments, international organizations and nongovernmental development organizations help support and implement programs that improve access and promote capacity-building by helping to train healthcare professionals and address other barriers to care.

 Merck has a strong legacy of research and development of contraceptive products that have supported women’s family planning efforts.
 Over the years, we have been responsible for the development of a wide range of contraceptive options, including a single-rod contraceptive implant, a once-monthly vaginal contraceptive ring, and progestin-only and combined oral contraceptives.